Engaging the autistic community and raising awareness about the women within it

 Some examples of the postcards created by attendees.

-Females with autism face longer waiting times to receive their diagnosis and many are not identified at all.
+Autistic females face longer waiting times to receive their diagnosis and many are not identified at all.
 Increased social motivation and social mimicking strategies are thought to be behind these difficulties in identification.

 You can download Hannah's talk here